Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: How many weeks can my child attend for?

 A: There is only one residential session currently being offered and it is ten days in duration.
-The camp will include excursions to a nearby beach and amusement parks as well as cultural visits into Barcelona which are offered after training sessions finish such as to a local place of interest and Camp Nou Stadium in Barcelona.
+The camp will include excursions to a nearby beach and amusement parks as well as cultural visits into Barcelona which are offered after training sessions finish such as to a local place of interest and FC Barcelona Museum Immersive tour (there is no stadium tour as it is being rebuild for the next couple of years).
 There will usually be time for shopping at the stadium’s store.
 All excursions are fully supervised by camp staff.

 Q: When is the closing date for applications?